Echo State Condition at the Critical Point: Introduction

-The ultimate target of the present work is to find a way to organize reservoirs as recurrent filters with a memory compression feature.
-In order to bring concepts of data compression into the field of reservoir computing and in order to project as much as possible of the input history to the limit size reservoir, principles of memory compression have to be transferred into reservoir computing.
-However, the reservoir computing techniques that are analogous to classic memory compression have not been identified so far.

 In order to proceed, there are several important aspects.
-First, it is necessary to get rid of the intrinsic time scale of forgetting that is induced by $S<1$.
-The solution is to set $S=1$.
-However, to really create a network with scale-free forgetting (i.e. a network that forgets slower than exponential) is more tedious.
-Steps toward this direction have been made by going near the "edge of chaos" \cite{theobi2012} or even further where the network may not be an echo state network for all possible input sequences but instead just around some permissible inputs\cite{manjunath2013echo}.
-However, numerical analysis shows that these approaches still all forget exponentially fast.
+First, it is necessary to get rid of the intrinsic time scale of forgetting that is induced by $|\lambda|_{\max}<1$.
+More precisely, the remaining activity of inputs to the reservoir that date back earlier than $\Delta t$ is a fraction smaller than $|\lambda|^{\Delta t}_{\max}$.
+Networks where the largest eigenvalue is larger than $1$ cannot be used as reservoirs anymore, a point which is detailed below.
+One can try $|\lambda|_{\max}=1$ and see if this improves the network performance and how this impacts the memory of the reservoir on earlier events.
+Steps toward this direction have been made by going near the "edge of chaos" \cite{theobi2012} or even further where the network may not be an echo state network for all possible input sequences but instead just around some permissible inputs \cite{manjunath2013echo}.
+Presumably, these approaches still all forget exponentially fast.

-Recently, a first reservoir has been published that is able to forget slower than exponential, i.e. in a power law fashion~\cite{neco2015}.
-Here, networks with $S=1$ were used.
-In addition, modified transfer functions were applied.
-Finally, learning methods within the reservoir were applied in order to redirect the response of the network, after receiving a likely input, to certain values that correspond to special feature points on the transfer function.
-Thus, not only memory compression also prediction has also been implemented into the network.

-Strictly, networks with $S=1$ are not covered by the initial proof of J\"ager for the echo state condition.
-One important purpose of this paper is to close this gap and to complete J\"ager's proof in this sense.
+Strictly, networks with $|\lambda|_{\max}=1$ are not covered by the initial proof of Jaeger for the echo state condition.
+One important purpose of this paper is to close this gap and to complete Jaeger's proof in this sense.
 The other purpose is to motivate the principles of \cite{neco2015} in as simple as possible examples and thus to increase the resulting insight.